"A line in the sand": New Plastics Economy Global Commitment launches

 - Professor Peter Hopkinson, Bradford School of Management

-The Schmidt-MacArthur Fellowships is created
+Schmidt-MacArthur Fellowships are created

 The Foundation teams up with the Schmidt Family Foundation to launch the first global postgraduate fellowship programme in the circular economy.
 The programme works with Partner Universities including Yale University, Stanford University, London Business School, India’s National Institute of Design and many more of the world’s leading universities, to catalyse circular economy innovation.

-The Circular Economy 100 launches
+The Circular Economy 100 network launches

 With an exceptional response from businesses wanting to understand how to unlock the opportunities outlined in the reports, the Circular Economy 100 is born.
 This alliance of 100 global corporations, emerging innovators and regions works towards building circular economy capability, triggering over $10billion of economic benefit for the members involved and working to bring the concept to scale.

 Launch of second economic report into the global opportunity of a circular economy

 The Foundation returns to Davos the following year with another report that scales up its analysis and looks at the global opportunity for fast moving sectors of the economy.
 The presence of circular economy sessions at Davos 2013 has already increased five-fold since the launch of the first report the year before.

 ‘The more analysis we carried out with McKinsey, the more it showed that the economic benefit in shifting towards that model was huge.’